 Several of the tutorials talked about how the cheapest way to add a shiplap wall was to buy sanded plywood and have Lowes or Home Depot rip cut it for you into 6 or 8 inch strips.
 Well my local Home Depot is on to this, and have a big sign posted saying, “No rip cuts under 12 inches.”
 So that option was out for me.

 So I looked at the actual strips of shiplap that they sell, but they cost about $13 a board, and I didn’t want to pay that much, even though I was only doing a small area.

 Instead, I decided to just use pine boards.
 It’s just nailing boards into the wall… simple right?

 Turns out, adding shiplap to a wall is actually harder than it looks.
 Well, let me rephrase that.

 Making a shiplap wall takes more thought than than I expected.

 For example, I knew that I needed the long boards for the actual shiplapping.
 But I didn’t realize that I would need all sorts of additional trim pieces to finish it off.
 Also, I didn’t realize how important picking the right kind of long boards was.

 Here is what I wish I knew before making a shiplap wall.

-1. You can buy MDF board which are primed, lightweight, and easy to install for super cheap.
-They are like, under $2 a board.
+1. You can buy MDF board which are primed, lightweight, and easy to install for pretty cheap.

 I used pine 1 x 8s because they are cheap (under $2 for a 6 foot board), and they were 8 inches wide.
 I wanted a wider shiplap because I prefer how that looks.
 Plus, I knew it would mean less cuts that I would have to make.
 With three kids under 5, I don’t have time to make more cuts than necessary!